Viña del Mar: Economy

 Viña del Mar, along with the rest of the coastal municipalities of Greater Valparaíso, is part of the tourist area of the country, which has resulted in large dividends paid by this industry each year to the community.
 Viña del Mar has a wide range of hotels and has upgraded its infrastructure to improve its tourist appeal.

 An important place is the Casino de Viña del Mar, which opened in 1930 and for years was one of the few casinos in Chile.
 The casino also houses the Hotel del Mar.
 With the introduction of the Gambling Casinos Act, which resulted in increased competition, viñamarino enclosure has suffered great economic losses, thus affecting the municipal coffers.

 The industrial district of Viña del Mar is called El Salto.
 It is located in the place where the Estero Marga Marga Delta begins to appear.
 They give access to the metro and the South Trunk Highway.

 Viña del Mar has the largest number of businesses in the city of Valparaíso, which, along with other areas of Santiago, is becoming a favorite for business to establish investment locations.
 Forbes also considered one of the most exclusive resorts in Latin America, the level of Punta del Este in Uruguay, Pucón in southern Chile and Mar del Plata in Argentina.

-Currently performed one of the most important events in Hispanic America haute couture, together with those of Buenos Aires, Santiago, Sao Paulo, and Rio de Janeiro.
+Currently performed one of the most important events in Hispanic America haute couture, together with those of Buenos Aires, Santiago, São Paulo, and Rio de Janeiro.

+International relations

+The city of Viña del Mar is home to a number of international relations institutions, such as the Department of Migration and International Police of the Investigations Police of Chile, the Office of International Relations, and the Migrant Office of the Municipality of Viña del Mar.

+Internationalization in higher education

+In terms of international relations and higher education, the main actors in Viña del Mar are the Directorate of International Cooperation of the Viña del Mar University, the Confucius Institute of the Santo Tomás University, and the Coordination of International Relations of the Viña del Mar campus of Andrés Bello University.